electron/electron/docs/api/web-contents.md

     * `features` String - Comma separated list of window features provided to `window.open()`.
     * `disposition` String - Can be `default`, `foreground-tab`, `background-tab`, `new-window`, `save-to-disk` or `other`.
+    * `referrer` [Referrer](structures/referrer.md) - The referrer that will be
+      passed to the new window.
+May or may not result in the `Referer` header being sent, depending on the referrer policy.
+    * `postBody` [PostBody](structures/post-body.md) (optional) - The post data that
+      will be sent to the new window, along with the appropriate headers that will be set.
+If no post data is to be sent, the value will be `null`.
+Only defined when the window is being created by a form that set `target=_blank`.

   Returns `{action: 'deny'} | {action: 'allow', overrideBrowserWindowOptions?: BrowserWindowConstructorOptions}` - `deny` cancels the creation of the new window. `allow` will allow the new window to be created.
 Specifying `overrideBrowserWindowOptions` allows customization of the created window.